umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/relations.md

 ### How is this different to pickers?

-With a Content, Member or Media picker the relationship only works as a 1-way street.
+With a Content, Member, or Media picker the relationship only works as a 1-way street.
 The content item knows it has 'picked' another content item but that other content item does not know where it has been picked.

 Umbraco Relations works as a 2-way street.
 When creating a relation between two different types of entities, it will be possible to find one entity from the other and vice versa.
 As an example this provides the option to list out all the pages that a content banner had been picked on.